ARPOISE/ARpoise/unity/AR-vos-examples.md

   - For Android it is harder to say, please see [ARCore supporting Android devices](https://developers.google.com/ar/discover/supported-devices).
   - Note that if lighting conditions vary, for instance cast shadows on outside trigger images, you should set up the same augment with multiple trigger images for the different lighting conditions.

+- **SLAM AR** employs [Simultaneous localization and mapping](https://en.wikipedia.org/wiki/Simultaneous_localization_and_mapping) technology in order to discover planes in the physical space around the user and then offers to place augments on these planes.
+  - It uses Apple's ARKit and Google Android's ARCore technologies, which only run on newer models.
+  - For iPhones, it only works on the iPhone SE or iPhone **6s** (NOT iPhone 6) and higher.
+See [ARKit supporting iOS devices](https://developer.apple.com/library/archive/documentation/DeviceInformation/Reference/iOSDeviceCompatibility/DeviceCompatibilityMatrix/DeviceCompatibilityMatrix.html).
+  - For Android it is harder to say, please see [ARCore supporting Android devices](https://developers.google.com/ar/discover/supported-devices).
+  - Note that if lighting conditions vary, for instance cast shadows on outside trigger images, you should set up the same augment with multiple trigger images for the different lighting conditions.

 - **Geolocative AR** is an older technology that uses the GPS coordinates of the augments as the sole way to determine where an augment is viewable.
 Due to the imprecision of civilian GPS systems in smartphones, the location and orientation of the augments can vary by +/- 20 meters.
 The older ARpoise app can currently only do geolocative AR, but runs on a very large variety of older smartphones.
 We expect to merge the two client apps soon, as the older smartphones become defunct.

 - **Geofencing:** Image trigger and SLAM augments can be restricted to a certain area if desired.
 Therefore the AR-vos app always checks your device's GPS coordinates and sends a request to the **ARpoise** back end server to see whether there are specific art works at your location.
 If there are you will see them; if there are none, a default layer will be shown to you.
 We will change this default layer periodically.